-- Make recommendations to the Joint Staff and the Secretary of Defense on any aspect of SA/SC programs, projections, or activities - Keep informed on all SA/SC matters, including programs, projections, and activities - Command, supervise, and support the SCOs in matters that are not functions or responsibilities of the chiefs of the U.S. diplomatic missions, including the provision of necessary technical assistance and administrative support to SCOs - Coordinate and assist DOD components in the conduct of regional SA/SC programs and activities when required and practical - Develop and submit, as directed by the Joint Staff, recommendations regarding the organization, staffing, and administrative support of SCOs - Keep the Secretary of Defense, Joint Staff, and MILDEPs informed on matters that could have an impact on SA/SC programs or actions that could impact other DOD programs under their cognizance - Ensure coordination of regional SA/SC matters with U.S. diplomatic missions and DOD components as appropriate - Conduct activities as directed and, when required, to ensure the efficient and effective administration of SA activities - Provide evaluation, as required, of the efficiency and effectiveness of DOD overseas SA/ SC organizations
+- Make recommendations to the Joint Staff and the Secretary of Defense on any aspect of SA/SC programs, projections, or activities - Keep informed on all SA/SC matters, including programs, projections, and activities - Command, supervise, and support the SCOs in matters that are not functions or responsibilities of the chiefs of the U.S. diplomatic missions, including the provision of necessary technical assistance and administrative support to SCOs (SPACECOM does not have any SCOs, SPACECOM must coordinate its activities with the other CCMDs) - Coordinate and assist DOD components in the conduct of regional SA/SC programs and activities when required and practical - Develop and submit, as directed by the Joint Staff, recommendations regarding the organization, staffing, and administrative support of SCOs - Keep the Secretary of Defense, Joint Staff, and MILDEPs informed on matters that could have an impact on SA/SC programs or actions that could impact other DOD programs under their cognizance - Ensure coordination of regional SA/SC matters with U.S. diplomatic missions and DOD components as appropriate - Conduct activities as directed and, when required, to ensure the efficient and effective administration of SA/SC activities - Provide evaluation, as required, of the efficiency and effectiveness of DOD overseas SA/ SC organizations